olcf-tutorials/local_mpi_to_gpu/README.md

 Before getting started, consider the following example to understand what we mean by "node-local" MPI rank ID and also to motivate why this might be useful:

 Assume you have 24 total MPI ranks spread over 4 compute nodes (with 6 ranks on each node).
 Then, globally, they would be numbered 0-23.
-However, their node-local rank IDs would be 0-5 on each node, which is much easier to deal with if you need to manually map MPI ranks to GPUs.
+However, their node-local rank IDs would be 0-5 on each node, which might be easier to deal with if you need to manually map MPI ranks to GPUs.

 Now let's walk through the code to see how it works: